CATrainer/revu/README.md

 ---

-Built with ❤️ for local businesses
+Built with ❤️ for content creators, influencers, and brands

 Note: Do not store secrets in this README.
 Place environment variables in the appropriate `.env` files.
 See `backend/.env.example` and `frontend/.env.example` for templates.